Learning with Free Object Segments for Long-Tailed Instance Segmentation: Experiments

-\mypara{Base models for instance segmentation.} We mainly evaluate the performance of \ourmethod upon two base models for instance segmentation, \ie, Mask R-CNN~\cite{he2017mask} and MosaicOS~\cite{zhang2021simple}, implemented with~\cite{wu2019detectron2}.
-Both models use ResNet \cite{he2016deep}, which is pre-trained on ImageNet~\cite{russakovsky2015imagenet}, with a Feature Pyramid Network (FPN) \cite{lin2017feature} as the backbone.
-The base detectors are trained with the LVIS v1 training set with \emph{repeated factor sampling} and follow the standard training procedure in \cite{gupta2019lvis} (1$\times$ scheduler).
-MosaicOS~\cite{zhang2021simple} is one of the state-of-the-art model which is further pre-trained with balanced object-centric images from ImageNet-22K and Google Images.
+MosaicOS~\cite{zhang2021simple} is one of the state-of-the-art models\footnote{We note that \ourmethod is detector-agnostic and is thus complementary to and compatible with other models~\cite{redmon2017yolo9000,sohn2020simple,zhou2022detecting} that incorporate external images like \cite{zhang2021simple}.}, which is further pre-trained with balanced object-centric images from ImageNet-22K and Google Images.
 However, MosaicOS mainly focuses on improving long-tailed object detection with pseudo-labeled bounding boxes.
 As will be shown in the experimental results, \ourmethod can notably boost the performance upon MosaicOS with the same image resources.
-Furthermore, such an improvement can not be achieved by the vanilla simple copy-paste~\cite{ghiasi2020simple} with the training data from LVIS alone, especially for rare object categories.
+Furthermore, such an improvement can not be achieved by the vanilla simple copy-paste~\cite{ghiasi2020simple} using the training data from LVIS alone, especially for rare object categories.

-\mypara{Details of copy-paste with \ourmethodbf.} We randomly pick examples from LVIS training set as the background images.
-We then randomly pick $N$ object-centric images for copy-paste augmentation on each background image, where $N$ is from [1, 6]\footnote{The median number of instances per image in LVIS dataset is 6.}.
-For LVIS images, we follow the standard data augmentation policy for training the base models.
-That is, we randomly resize the shortest edge of the image into [640, 672, 704, 736, 768, 800] with a limit of max size of width or height to 1333, followed by a random horizontal flip with $p=0.5$.
-For the selected object-centric images, we apply random horizontal flip ($p=0.5$) followed by random resize with a scale of [0.1, 2.0].
-We then randomly crop (or pad) the object-centric images to match the size of the background image.
-Note that, this step ensures that the object segments will be randomly pasted at different locations on each of the LVIS images.
-Finally, we remove pixel annotations of binary masks if the objects in the original image are occluded by the pasted ones in the front.
-Please be referred to supplementary materials for more details.
+\mypara{Details of object segments pasting.} We follow the pasting mechanism in \cite{ghiasi2020simple} to randomly pick examples from LVIS training set as the background images.
+We then paste segments from $N$ random object-centric images at different locations of each background image, where $N$ is in [1, 6]\footnote{The median number of instances per image in LVIS dataset is 6.}.
+For LVIS images, we follow the standard data augmentation policy in \cite{gupta2019lvis} and \cite{wu2019detectron2}.
+For binary masks originally on LVIS images, we remove pixel annotations if the objects are occluded by the pasted ones in the front.
+Please see the supplementary material for more details.